airbytehq/airbyte/docs/connector-development/config-based/overview.md

 ### What is the authorization mechanism?

-Endpoints that require authenticating using a query param or an HTTP header, as is the case for the [Exchange Rates Data API](https://apilayer.com/marketplace/exchangerates_data-api#authentication), are supported.
+Endpoints that require authenticating using a query param or a HTTP header, as is the case for the [Exchange Rates Data API](https://apilayer.com/marketplace/exchangerates_data-api#authentication), are supported.

 Endpoints that require authenticating using Basic Auth over HTTPS, as is the case for [Greenhouse](https://developers.greenhouse.io/harvest.html#authentication), are supported.